zalando/zalando.github.io/docs/using/contributing.md

 ## Code contributions

 Upstream code contributions are also encouraged and is a natural extension of our dependency of open source projects in our tech stack.
-Code contributions can generally be devided into 2 categories:
+Code contributions can generally be divided into 2 categories:

 * Contributions triggered by a work task: eg. a dependency have a bug or shortcoming which block your work
 * Contributions on your own initiative